 A: AEC is currently working with students Monday – Friday 8AM - 5PM via phone, video or email.
+All AEC functions are available remotely, including but not limited to access advising, support navigating accommodations, and assistance with faculty communication.
 If you have a question or concern, or to schedule an appointment please contact AEC at (541) 346-1155, email firstname.lastname@example.org or use our online form.
 Appointments are available over the phone or virtually via Microsoft Teams*.
 The AEC Accessible Technology program is available to students with questions about assistive technologies and accessible course formats via email@example.com.

 *All registered University of Oregon students are encouraged to download Microsoft Teams for free.